 Does your CFO think that he or she (the CFO) is really managing the cash?
 But, in reality, that’s not the case; the clerk is managing the money day-to-day.
 So shouldn’t the A/R clerk receive enough training to manage such a significant amount of $6,000,000 per year?
 After all, it only takes a 7% change in A/R in one month to equal the A/R clerk’s entire annual salary.
 Isn’t the A/R savings worth a little extra time in training?

 With the A/R department you should use each element of the accounts receivable procedures to gain the most benefit for your business.
-And with time-saving procedures set in place, you will let your efficiency work for you
+Automation improves business cash flow, and with time-saving accounting process procedures set in place, you will let your efficiency work for you

 With accounts receivable procedures in place, you will increase your efficiency by reducing your Average Days Collection.
 And of course a reduction in Average Days Collection means your A/R balance will also fall, creating more cash on hand.
 And already we’re halfway to our $1,000,000 goal!